Deep Dive

 (Source)

-What this means: This is bullish for REQ because it directly increases the protocol's utility and potential user base.
-By adding a major blockchain like Tron, Request Network becomes more attractive to a wider array of businesses and developers, which could drive more transaction volume and token burns.
+What this means: This is bullish for REQ because it directly increases the protocol's utility and reach.
+By adding another blockchain, Request becomes more versatile and attractive to a broader set of users and developers looking for efficient crypto payment options.

 (Source)